Daoud Khan Military Hospital

-The Sardar Mohammad Daoud Khan National Military Hospital, often referred to as the Daoud Khan Military Hospital or the National Military Hospital, is a military hospital located in Kabul, Afghanistan.
-With 400 beds, it is largest military medical facility in Afghanistan, and prior to 2021 served members of the Afghan National Army and other members of the Afghan law enforcement community, and also contains a teaching department.
-Established in 1973 by the Soviets, it is now described as the "crown jewel" of the Afghan healthcare industry.
+The Sardar Mohammad Daoud Khan National Military Hospital, often referred to as the Daoud Khan Hospital or the National Military Hospital, is a military hospital located in Kabul, Afghanistan.
+With 400 beds, it is one of the largest military medical facilities in Afghanistan, and prior to 2021 provided medical services to members of the Afghan National Security Forces, and also contains a teaching department.
+Constructed in 1973 by engineers from the then-Soviet Union, it is now described as the "crown jewel" of the Afghan healthcare industry.

 History

 The Daoud Khan Military Hospital was constructed by the Soviets in 1973.
+In June 1980, at least 600 seriously wounded Soviet troops were admitted.
+Of those 600 admitted to the hospital and 400 more admitted to nearby Soviet clinics, 200 out of the 1000 total died of their wounds.

-Today, with 400 beds, Daoud Khan Military Hospital is the largest and best-equipped medical facility in Afghanistan.
+Today, with 400 beds, Daoud Khan Military Hospital is one of the largest and best-equipped medical facilities in Afghanistan.

-On 22 October 2015, Afghan President Ashraf Ghani visited the hospital.
+On 22 October 2015, Afghan President Ashraf Ghani visited patients in the hospital.

 Attacks

 2011

 At midday on Saturday, 21 May 2011, a powerful bomb was detonated on the grounds of Daoud Khan Military Hospital, killing 6 people and injuring 26.
 It was the work of a suicide bomber who set off the blast inside a tent on hospital grounds while medical trainees were sitting down to eat lunch.
 It is unknown how the attacker infiltrated the hospital property, having someone gone through military checkpoints at the entrances.

 The Taliban claimed responsibility for the attack through a spokesman for the group, Zabiullah Mujahid.
 Afghan President Hamid Karzai condemned the attack as a "wild act" against human and religious values, saying in a statement, "The enemies of Afghanistan are so cruel and spiritless that they attack even patients and doctors of the hospital, which is against Islamic law and principles."
 International Security Assistance Force spokesman Vic Beck called the strike "abhorrent," saying it "represents the lowest, most cowardly attack."
-The United Nations Afghanistan mission said in a statement, "All medical personnel and facilities must be respected and protected in all circumstances.
+The United Nations Assistance Mission in Afghanistan (UNAMA) said in a statement, "All medical personnel and facilities must be respected and protected in all circumstances.
 Further, directing an attack against a zone established to shelter wounded and sick persons, and civilians from the effects of hostilities, is also illegal and prohibited.
-As parties to the conflict, all anti-government elements have clear responsibilities under international humanitarian law to protect civilians and to not attack them," the U.N.
-Afghan mission said in a statement.
+As parties to the conflict, all anti-government elements have clear responsibilities under international humanitarian law to protect civilians and to not attack them," UNAMA said in a statement.